-Recording tracks using the group function
+Using the group function when recording

-Recording a track to a new group
+Recording tracks to a new group

-You can add a new group at the end of the currently recorded tracks on a disc when recording.
+During recording, you can add a new group at the end of the currently recorded tracks on a disc.

-- 1 While the recorder is stopped, press END SEARCH. - 2 While pressing GROUP, press and slide REC. - 3 Play the source sound.
+- 1 While the recorder is stopped, press END SEARCH. - 2 While pressing GROUP, press and slide ●REC. - 3 Play the source sound.